This website uses cookies to ensure you get the best experience on our website. Find out more.

 • The disruption of the supply of gas and electricity to your home or business such as a power cut or connection problem

-• Issues regarding an energy company’s handling of the Feed-in Tariff (FIT) including the tariff rates and payments
+• Issues regarding an energy company’s handling of the Feed-in Tariff (FIT)/Smart Export Guarantee (SEG) including the tariff rates and payments

 • Issues regarding the provision of services under the Green Deal